ztsorojev/beat-your-finals-for-1-minute/README.md

 # beat-your-finals-for-1-minute
 Little game where you can punch your finals for 1 minute.
+However your mouse over the little characters to score points and make them dissappear.

 Play it on https://beatyourfinalsfor1minute.com/